 Ex-officio members who shall enjoy all rights of Senate membership, including the right to vote include:

 First-Year Senate.

-Those who shall have speaking rights only, excluding voting and parliamentary rights, include members of the ASUW Executive Branch.
+Members of the ASUW Executive Branch shall have parliamentary rights but will not have a vote or be able to make motions on the floor.